Venezuela: Religion

 In 2011, 88% of the population was Christian, primarily Roman Catholic (71%).
 The remaining 17% were Protestant, primarily Evangelicals.
 In Latin America, Protestants are usually called "evangélicos".
 8% of Venezuelans are irreligious.
 Almost 3% of the population follow another religion.
 1% of the population practice Santería.

 There are small but influential Muslim, Druze, Buddhist, and Jewish communities.
 The Muslim community of more than 100,000 is concentrated among persons of Lebanese and Syrian descent living in Nueva Esparta state, Punto Fijo and the Caracas area.
-Venezuela is home to the largest Druze communities outside the Middle East, estimated at around 60,000, and concentrated among persons of Lebanese and Syrian descent.
+Venezuela is home to the largest Druze communities outside the Middle East, estimated at 60,000, and concentrated among persons of Lebanese and Syrian descent.
 Buddhism is practiced by over 52,000 people.
 The Buddhist community is made up mainly of Chinese, Japanese, and Korean people.

 The Jewish community has shrunk in recent years from 22,000 in 1999 to less than 7,000 in 2015, due to rising economic pressures and allegedly, according to the US-based Anti-Defamation League, to antisemitism in Venezuela.

+In 2010, there were 580 Hindus in Venezuela according to the Association of Religion Data Archives.